dpendolino/markdown-cv/index.md

 I am a member of a fledgling Security Operations team at Spring Health with a focus on DevOps to ensure that the critical infrastructure we build is both secure and scalable.

-I am dedicated to seeking opportunities to improve, optimize, and shore-up systems and ensure that systems reliability is a constant in all Spring Health products.
+I am dedicated to seeking opportunities to create secure systems, automate tedious tasks, and implement secure CI/CD pipelines.
+I enjoy working on novel technical solutions to edge-case problems in Linux or containerized environments.

 <a href="mailto:daniel@pendolino.info">daniel@pendolino.info</a>